Timinator2000/techio-algo-x/19 - 2025 and beyond/10 - crossword.md

 In the diagram below, each corner is labeled with a unique integer ID, and two key dimensions are highlighted: the __box width__ and __box height__.
 Each action specifies letters that occupy two corners, and those corners, in turn, define either the width or the height of the box.

-Although only six requirements need to be colored, maintaining consistency across those colors is what guarantees a valid solution.
+Although only six requirements need to be colored, maintaining consistency across those colors is what guarantees valid solutions.

 <BR><BR>
 ![Crossword (Coloring)](Crossword3.png)